Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Numerical simulation

 Red regions in Fig.~\ref{fig:mldass_d0} indicate parameter values that fall within the \qty{30}{\percent} highest-density contours in the global parameter space analyzed by \citet{legay_framework_2024} (see their Fig.~B1), which also broadly corresponds to conditions associated with stable MLD evolution (see their Fig.~2).
 Specifically, $\lambda_s\gtrsim10^{-0.6}\approx0.25$ indicates $B_0$ or convection, compared to $u_*$ or wind shear, as the driving force of MLD deepening (Fig.~\ref{fig:mldass_d0}a).
 And a pattern of $R_h\gtrsim10^3$ and $R_h^*\gtrsim10^{3.5}\approx 3\times 10^3$ implies stable ML stratification under the given surface forcing (Fig.~\ref{fig:mldass_d0}bd).
+Note that the effects of wind can be as strong as convection, even much stronger based on large $B_{\Ek}/B_0$ in the frontal region characterized by restratification and a shallower mixing depth.
 Although these thresholds come from 1D results and vary with horizontal heterogeneity \citep{legay_framework_2024}, we regard them as pragmatic dynamical bounds for the parameter choice.
 Notably, light color transitions in the plots coincide with the locations of submesoscale fronts and cold-core eddies, while warm-core eddies exhibit a weaker imprint.
 This difference likely arises because warm-core eddies deepen isopycnals, but their influence is masked by the stronger background stratification below the mean MLD.